buildbot/buildbot/master/docs/manual/secretsmanagement.rst

                             vaultServer="http://localhost:8200"
     )]

-A Docker File to install Vault
+A Docker file to install Vault
 ------------------------------

-A DockerFile is available to help users installing Vault.
+A Docker file is available to help users installing Vault.

-In the dockerFile directory:
+In the Docker file directory:

 .. code-block:: shell